diego1389/dev_docs/Cloud/Docker/Notes.md

 - Virtual machines look a like.
 - Phisycal machine -> Host Operating System -> Containers (a lot more lightweight than VM).
-- Running one thing like API, Web App.
+- Container running just one thing like API, Web App.
 Just one app running in each container.
+- Con
 - VM: multiple apps running on each VM.
+- Container: a virtualized OS sharing host kernel.
+    - It has its own virtualized file system and network stack.
 - You can open a shell on a container.
 - Container use cases:
     - One primary process (your app).